roasted maple carrots in a baking tray

 Instructions

-• In a small bowl, whisk the oil, maple syrup, lemon juice, oregano, and salt.
+• In a small bowl, whisk together the olive oil, maple syrup, lemon juice, oregano, and salt.

-• Roast for 20–25 minutes, turning halfway, until tender and golden.
+• Roast for 20–25 minutes, turning halfway through, until the carrots are tender and caramelized at the edges.

 Notes